 - Assist with course enrollment during New Student Orientations

 - Communicate University of Houston academic policies and standards to new students.

-- Communicate information regarding major and minors options to new students.
+- Communicate information regarding major and minor options to new students.

 - Communicate information regarding course pre-requisites to new students.

-- Assist Academic College with post New Student Conference follow-up.
+- Assist College of Liberal Arts and Social Science with post New Student Orientation Follow-up

-- Assist Academic College’s strategic planning for future terms and New Student Conferences.
+- Assist College of Liberal Arts and Social Science's strategic planning for future terms and New Student Orientation

 - Housing is not provided as part of this position.
 Students should make accommodations for summer housing on their own.

-- Part-time: approximately 30 hours per week, including selected work days outside of New Student Conferences during the Summer of 2017.
+- Part-time. approximately 30 hours per week, including selected workdays outside of New Student Orientations during Summer 2023.